 What is that?

 An elimination diet is a process when you feed your dog entirely new food for 6-8 weeks.
 Refrain from any treats or table scraps.
 It's recommended that this new food has a single animal protein.
 This allows you to see how your dogs’ body responds to the food and if their allergy symptoms increase or decrease.

 If the symptoms increase, you can try again with a new animal protein and repeat the process until their allergies decrease or disappear.
 You want to stay with one protein source for 6-8 weeks before switching unless your dog is having a severe reaction.

 The body will take a few weeks to clear everything out from the last food or protein source, so you may not see results right away.
 Patience is key during this process so hang in there!

-If you get a “Salmon Flavored Kibble” and your dog has a reaction, sure it could be because he is allergic to salmon, but it also could be that he is allergic to the starch, the added flavors, the chicken fat, or the preservatives.
-Did you know that kibbles that are labeled as “Salmon Flavored” are not required to have any salmon in it?
+If you get a “Salmon Flavored Kibble” and your dog has a reaction, sure, it could be because he is allergic to salmon, but it also could be that he is allergic to the starch, the added flavors, the chicken fat, or the preservatives.
+Did you know that kibbles that are labeled as “Salmon Flavored” are not required to have any salmon in them?
 Dry and canned dog food labels are incredibly misleading, so it is best to avoid them altogether during an elimination diet.